-CPhA is thrilled to launch the new Women in Pharmacy Leadership Empowerment Panels!
-Sponsored by Shoppers Drug Mart and Amgen Canada, our 2 upcoming virtual panel sessions will give you the opportunity to hear from pharmacy leaders across the country, helping you to engage, connect and lead as you advance your career.
-We’re looking forward to continuing our conversations from last year’s Summit with these panels, which will explore inequities and barriers faced by women in pharmacy as well as offer critical insights, strategies and skills to help you succeed.
+The recordings for our Women in Pharmacy Leadership Empowerment Panels are now available.
+Sponsored by Shoppers Drug Mart and Amgen Canada, these sessions will give you the opportunity to hear from pharmacy leaders across the country, helping you to engage, connect and lead as you advance your career.
+We were pleased to continue our conversations from last year’s Summit with these panels, which explored inequities and barriers faced by women in pharmacy as well as offered critical insights, strategies and skills to help you succeed.

 What would you like to talk about next?

 Please let us know here if you have any suggestions for future panel discussions.

 Hidden burdens: The impacts of COVID-19 on women in pharmacy

 Kelly Grindrod, PharmD, MSc, Ontario College of Pharmacists Professor in Pharmacy, Innovation and Associate Professor, University of Waterloo School of Pharmacy (ON)

 Ashley Davidson, BSc.
 Pharm, RPh., APA, Associate Owner, Shoppers Drug Mart (AB)

 Aska Patel, PharmD., Bsc.
 Pharm., RPh.
 Consultant Pharmacist, Central West LHIN (ON)